 People – Keeping a healthy facility is a team goal and reducing the spread of COVID-19 is the job of everyone, not just facility managers and cleaning staff, so it is important to gain participation from everyone.

 Place – Maintaining a healthy facility will include your ability to focus on cleaning for health and making sure high-touch areas are disinfected while also removing access to areas of the building that may gather crowds.

-Process – The old way of doing things will no longer work, you’ll need to rework the operation’s scope of work (SOW) so that the sanitizing and disinfection occurs in the most important areas while addressing aspects of risk management, policies and procedures, measurement, monitoring and resource management.
+Process – The old way of doing things will no longer work; you’ll need to rework the operation’s scope of work (SOW) so that the sanitizing and disinfection occur in the most important areas while addressing aspects of risk management, policies and procedures, measurement, monitoring, and resource management.

 It's a big job

 Your strategic response will need to combine the thoughts and strategies of many departments outside of the normal facilities operations bubble.
 While the procedures you develop may seem necessary, they should play a role in the organization’s high-level strategy as well.